trane-project/trane-music/courses/major_scale/lesson_D/exercise_3/back.md

-The note in degree number 3 of the D major scale is F♯.
+The note in degree number 3 of the D Major scale is F♯.